diraol/Leaflet-Maps-Marker/readme.txt

 15. [youtube http://www.youtube.com/watch?v=LXliLaZ4u-E]

 == Other Notes ==

-= Licence =
-Good news, this plugin is free for everyone!
-Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a small donation for the time I've spent writing and supporting this plugin.
-Please see [http://www.mapsmarker.com/donations](http://www.mapsmarker.com/donations) for details.
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License included with this plugin for more details.

 = Licenses for used libraries, services and images =
 * Leaflet - Copyright (c) 2010-2012, CloudMade, Vladimir Agafonkin [http://www.leafletjs.com](http://www.leafletjs.com)